tamtakoe/node-arjs-builder/docs/intro.md

 requireconfig.js
 ```

-> TODO: Make the structure more componential for a smooth transition to the Angular 2 and Web Components
+> TODO: Make the structure more componential for a easy transition to the Angular 2 and Web Components

 Let's go from the end.